AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 **Credits:** Credits available for the Aalto students and course certificate can be provided on request for the outsiders.
 Full course hours correspond roughly to 1 ECTS.
-Students who wish to get a certificate should hand in the homework assignments and participate to at least 4 of 6 lectures.
+Students who wish to get a certificate should hand in the special assignment and participate to at least 3 of 4 lectures.

 **Other comments:** During the tutorials we’ll use jupyter.cs.aalto.fi and jupyter.triton.aalto.fi.
-It's also good to have an SSH client installed.  *Participants are expected to bring their own laptops.*
+It's also good to have an SSH client installed.

-**Additional course info at:** janne.blomqvist -at aalto.fi, richard.darst -at- aalto.fi, simo.tuomisto -at- aalto.fi
+**Additional course info at:** simo.tuomisto -at- aalto.fi

 **Course preparation**